-30.1.2 HASP And Real-Time Market
+30.1.2 Real-Time Market

-Bids submitted in the HASP apply to a single Trading Hour and are used in the HASP and the RTM.
-The CAISO will require Scheduling Coordinators to honor their Day-Ahead Ancillary Services Awards when submitting Ancillary Services Bids in the HASP.
+Economic Bids and Self-Schedules submitted in the RTM apply to a single Trading Hour and are used for all market processes of the RTM.
+The CAISO will require Scheduling Coordinators to honor their Day-Ahead Ancillary Services Awards when submitting Ancillary Services Bids in the RTM.
 Bids for Regulation Up, Regulation Down, Spinning Reserve, and Non-Spinning Reserve service for each Settlement Period must be received at least seventy-five minutes prior to the commencement of that Settlement Period.
 The Bids shall include information for only the relevant Settlement Period.
-Failure to provide the information within the stated time frame shall result in the Bids being declared invalid by the CAISO.
+Failure to provide the information within the stated timeframe shall result in the Bids being declared invalid and rejected by the CAISO.